msqr1/importizer/README.md

 ## [Output example](Examples/Output.md)

-# File pairing and conversion rules
+# File Pairing and Conversion Rules
 A file pair consists of a header and a source file sharing the same basename within the same directory (for example, input/directory/file.cpp paired with input/directory/file.hpp).
 The source file must include and define everything declared in its paired header.
 Note: Importizer’s behavior is undefined if a paired source file contains a main() function.
 - Actions by file type: